canonical/ubuntu-security-documentation/common-mistakes/unnecessarily-open-ports.rst

 ========================
 Introduction
 ++++++++++++
+An `unnecessarily` open port is one that is exposed to an untrusted network when it doesn't need to be, or one that belongs to a service that is no longer in use.

 When a host on a network wishes to provide services (such as a web application or SSH access) to other hosts on the network, it must bind the process that is running the service to a port on the corresponding network interface.
 The process will then be able to listen for and respond to incoming requests from other hosts on the network.
-In these cases, the port that the service listens on is referred to as an "open port".
+In these cases, the port that the service listens on is referred to as an `open port`.

 Open ports are essential for allowing hosts to communicate over a network.
 However, open ports carry some security risks as they increase the likelihood